 Sea Plus Plus (from the geeky C++ programming language), is a Hunter 25.5, the largest little cruiser you can find on this side of the Atlantic.
 It has all the amenities of its larger cousins, the speed of the best racers, and the maneuverability of the smoothest boats.
 She points well and takes off without any hick ups.
 And most importantly, she has character.

-She boasts a small V-berth for two with a top hatch, plus a double stern quarter berth for the non claustrophobic. in addition, the dinette seats 4 and converts to double berth.
-She comes with a real and private head (loo, OK, toilette), not a port-a-potty, plus a two-burner alcohol stove, an icebox (I'll even throw in the ice for you), and a kitchen as well as a bath sink.
+She boasts a small V-berth for two with a forward hatch, plus a double stern quarter berth for the non claustrophobic. in addition, the dinette seats 4 tightly and converts to double berth.
+She comes with a real and private head (loo, OK, toilette), not a port-a-potty, plus a two-burner alcohol stove, an icebox (I'll even throw in the ice for you), and a galley (kitchen) as well as a bath sink.

-Instrument-wise, she comes with the basics you'll need for a day or weekend outing, from a depth/fish finder, to a keel auto-pilot, a GPS and VHF Radio.
-It has sweet speakers in the galley and deck, mp3 player with aux (to connect your phone), and electric plugs for your smartphones, all powered via a solar-charged battery (so as to feel closer to nature :-).
-And best of all, her design enables sailing solo, as everything is within reach.
+Instrument-wise, she comes with the basics you'll need for a day or weekend outing, from a depth/fish finder, to a tiller auto-pilot, a GPS and VHF Radio.
+It has sweet speakers in the cabin and cockpit, Stereo player/radio with aux input (to connect your phone), and electric plugs for your smartphones, all powered via a solar-charged battery (so as to feel closer to nature :-).
+And best of all, her design enables sailing solo, as winches, tiller and sheets are within reach in the cockpit.
+So individual zen-searchers are always welcome to charter her.

-The reliable 9.9 Evenrude outboard engine with electric start will pull you out of trouble if need be and push you out of the marina with ease.
-Once in the open, either the mainsail and 110% Jib or the 155% Genoa for light winds and a stom jib for when its 20+ knots, will do the trick.
+The brand new (and quiet) 8 HP Nissan Marine outboard engine with electric start will pull you out of trouble if need be and push you out of the marina with ease.
+Once in the open, either the mainsail and 110% Jib or the 155% Genoa for light winds and a stom jib for when it is 20+ knots, will do the trick.

-Before stealing her away from me however, all I ask is that we meet in person so we can go over any details of this neat 26 cruiser, get to know each other a little, and answer any questions you may have.
+Before stealing Sea Plus Plus away from me however, all I ask is that we meet in person for a few minutes so we can go over any details of this neat 26 cruiser, get to know each other a little, and answer any questions you may have.
 After that, she's all yours.

 - Mainsail and 110% Jib in good condition